selecto-elixir/selecto_test/README.md

 3) mix ecto.create
 4) mix ecto.migrate
 5) mix run priv/repo/seeds.exs
+6) To use Pagila databse, add the tables and data from the git repo to your dev db
-6) iex --sname selecto --cookie COOKIE -S mix phx.server
+7) iex --sname selecto --cookie COOKIE -S mix phx.server

 (the sname / cookie are only required for connection via the livebook)